IN THE SPOTLIGHT

 Film Studies Internship

-Apply for the Film Studies internship for Spring 2014.
-The Interdepartmental Program in Film Studies seeks creative, energetic, detail-oriented, dedicated film students with excellent communication and teamwork skills for 3-credit internships during the 2014 spring semester.
+Apply for the Film Studies internship!
+The Interdepartmental Program in Film Studies seeks creative, energetic, detail-oriented, dedicated film students with excellent communication and teamwork skills for 3-credit internships during the fall or spring semester.
 Students with strong skills in videography, photography, and film editing are especially encouraged to apply.
-The internships will support the 21st Annual Massachusetts Multicultural Film Festival as well as other aspects of the Film Studies program.
+The spring internships will support the Massachusetts Multicultural Film Festival as well as other aspects of the Film Studies program.
 [More...]

 Manhattan School of Music Film Scoring for Student Films